Hikaru Genji: Part one

 Hikaru Genji was born the second son of Emperor Kiritsubo (桐壺帝) by his lower ranked consort, Kiritsubo no Koi (桐壺更衣).
-Genji was blessed with peerless beauty and genius, even from infancy, and was nicknamed "the Shining Prince".
+Genji had peerless beauty and genius, even from infancy, and was nicknamed "the Shining Prince".
 His mother died when he was only three years old.
-Pursuit of the feminine ideal represented by his deceased mother is an important element that drives many of his subsequent romantic pursuits.
+The pursuit of the feminine ideal represented by his deceased mother is an important element that drives many of his subsequent romantic pursuits.

 His father Emperor Kiritsubo considered appointing Hikaru the crown prince.
 He was however worried that his second son had no support from his maternal line.
-After being further discouraged by a prediction by a fortuneteller that the country would be thrown into chaos if Hikaru would ascend to the throne, the Emperor lowered Hikaru's rank to civilian, giving him the clan name Minamoto (Genji).
+After being further discouraged by a fortuneteller's prediction that the country would be thrown into chaos if Hikaru ascended to the throne, the Emperor lowered Hikaru's rank to civilian, giving him the clan name Minamoto (Genji).

 Utsusemi, the wife of the Iyo Deputy and stepmother of the Governor of Kii, is memorable as the first woman Genji courts in the tale and also, arguably, as the first to resist him.
 Frustrated because he cannot reach Utsusemi, Genji beds little Kogimi, Utsusemi's younger brother, for Genji "found the boy more attractive than his chilly sister," as a replacement for her.
 This episode constitutes the only open reference to homosexuality in the tale.

 Genji adored his stepmother Lady Fujitsubo (藤壺), a later favorite consort of Emperor Kiritsubo, because of her close resemblance to the dead Lady Kiritsubo, and that similarity was also the reason that Emperor Kiritsubo had her enter his court.
 As a result of Fujitsubo and Genji's forbidden love, she bore a boy, later Emperor Reizei (冷泉帝), to Genji when he is 19, but almost no one knew the truth of his birth, and the child was raised as a prince and son of Emperor Kiritsubo.